 Talk about the pits!
 Yes, a bladder infection is the pits!
-Here is how to get rid of bladder infections naturally – an easy and effective alternative.
+But have you ever wondered how to get rid of bladder infections naturally?
+Well, I’m here to tell you there is an easy and effective natural alternative.

 If you have ever had one, you know exactly what I mean – burning, pain and the feeling that your insides are gonna fall out when you “go”, “potty”, “tinkle” or whatever term you use!